Baltimore General Attractions

 Harborplace and The Gallery

-DESCRIPTION: Its hard to imagine the Inner Harbor was a jumble of derelict wharves littered with flotsam-jetsam.
+DESCRIPTION: It’s hard to imagine the Inner Harbor was a jumble of derelict wharves littered with flotsam-jetsam.
 The area’s only redeeming quality was the complex scents of McCormick Spice Company blowing across Light Street to the harbor.
-Though the McCormick building was torn down shortly after its headquarters moved to the suburbs, in 1973 civic leaders removed derelict wharves and built a red-brick promenade circling the harbor.
-By 1974, the private sector kicked-in with 40-story skyscraper at the northwest corner of Pratt & Light Streets followed by more office, convention, hotel, shopping and restaurant construction on nearby Light and Pratt Streets followed by the restored USS Constellation at Pier 1.
+Though the McCormick building was torn down shortly after its headquarters moved to the suburbs, in 1973, civic leaders removed derelict wharves and built a red-brick promenade circling the harbor.
+By 1974, the private sector kicked in with a 40-story skyscraper at the northwest corner of Pratt & Light Streets, followed by more office, convention, hotel, shopping, and restaurant construction on nearby Light and Pratt Streets, followed by the restored USS Constellation at Pier 1.
 One of the nation’s most successful urban redevelopment projects was built from a master plan and instantly cemented Inner Harbor as the city’s main gathering place.
 Harborplace consists of two pavilions hosting over 100 unique shops and 50 restaurants/cafes.
 A small outdoor performance venue connecting the two pavilions often attracts free entertainment.
-Most eateries are in the Light Street Pavilion, while most shops are in Pratt Street Pavilion.
-Though the original tenant Phillips Restaurant moved to a larger venue in the Inner Harbor, Bubba Gumps replaced it, and a Charm City Cupcakes and McCormick Spice Company opened a gift shop in Light Street Pavilion.
+Most eateries are in the Light Street Pavilion, while most shops are in the Pratt Street Pavilion.
+Though the original tenant, Phillips Restaurant, moved to a larger venue in the Inner Harbor, Bubba Gumps replaced it, and Charm City Cupcakes and McCormick Spice Company opened a gift shop in Light Street Pavilion.
 Walk across the pedway over Pratt Street to more shopping in The Gallery, which features dozens more upscale restaurants, shops, and boutiques.

 ADMISSION: free entry